 National Army Museum is the largest New Zealand military museum with a unique collection of military exhibits and memorabilia.

-- A Patriotic Call to Yarn – We Need You!
+- The Patriotic Call to Yarn is Answered – Now on display

-This exhibition is on display in the Hassett Gallery until January 2015.
+This exhibition will open in the Hassett Gallery in April 2015.